 For a metric space $M$, we define

-If $M$ is proper $\lip_0^u(M)$ coincides with the space $\lip_0(M)$ as defined in \cite[Definition~3.1]{MR4402669} or \cite[Definition~4.15]{MR3792558}.
-Since our metric spaces will not all be proper we use the notation $\lip_0^u(M)$ to highlight that we assume that our little Lipschitz functions are \emph{uniformly} locally flat.
+If $M$ is proper, $\lip_0^u(M)$ coincides with the space $\lip_0(M)$ as defined in \cite[Definition~3.1]{MR4402669} or \cite[Definition~4.15]{MR3792558}.
+Since our metric spaces will not all be proper, we use the notation $\lip_0^u(M)$ to highlight that we assume the little Lipschitz functions to be \emph{uniformly} locally flat.